LLNL/nfs-directory-source/doc/testing.md

 plugin.path=share/java
 ```

-to include the absolute location of the packaged connectors jar file we built in `./target`:
+...to include the absolute location of the packaged connectors jar file we built in `./target`:

 ```
 plugin.path=share/java,~/src/kafkaconnectors/target